James-Yu/LaTeX-Workshop/.devcontainer/README.md

 ## Docker images

+We can switch docker images by rewriting the `dockerFile` property in `devcontainer.json`.
+See also [the reference](https://code.visualstudio.com/docs/remote/devcontainerjson-reference).

 `stable/`: Docker image to develop the extension with the stable version of TeX Live.
 Based on the `bullseye` image on [the official Debian](https://hub.docker.com/_/debian).

 `sid/`: Docker image to develop the extension with the testing version of TeX Live.
 Based on the `sid` image on [the official Debian](https://hub.docker.com/_/debian).
 See also https://www.debian.org/releases/index.en.html.